 Soil and fertilizer for philodendron micans

 Any well-draining indoor potting soil is a safe bet.
 I don’t typically use anything fancy for my plants.
-Occasionally I’ll use a regular soil and lighten it up myself using some peat moss and perlite, which are both excellent supplies to have on hand for any house plant hobbyist.
+Occasionally I’ll use a regular soil and lighten it up myself using some coco coir or fine moss and perlite, which are both excellent supplies to have on hand for any house plant hobbyist.

 I also feel my philodendron micans the same regular house plant fertilizer I give the whole gang.
 It’s a concentrated liquid fertilizer I add to the watering can every other watering or so.
 Keep in mind that you might not need additional fertilizer if your soil is fresh and has fertilizer additives in it (the package will make it clear).
 And don’t fertilize in the winter.